mqless/mqless.github.io/_docs/tutorial.md

 ## SAM

-We are going to use [AWS SAM](https://github.com/awslabs/serverless-application-model) to deploy our functions to AWS.
+We are going to use [AWS SAM](https://github.com/awslabs/serverless-application-model) to deploy our functions to AWS and run them locally.
-We are also going to use it to run our example locally.

-We already need to add one resource to the template file for the new DynamoDB table we used in the state module.
+We need to add the state table to our template file.
 So go on and create a `template.yaml` at the root of our project and paste the following:

 ```yaml